Watch Our Video About 1098-T Tuition Statements

 A 1098-T Tuition Statement reports qualified tuition payments and financial aid awarded to students enrolled in courses during the calendar year for which they receive academic credit.

-A 1098-T form is automatically mailed to students with a U.S. citizenship status of:
+A 1098-T form is automatically delivered to students with a U.S. citizenship status of:

 As required by law, your 1098-T statement will be mailed by January 31 of the following year.
 Students without one of these three US citizenship statuses, or students with a non-resident alien status will not have a 1098-T automatically generated.

-To request a 1098-T be generated, please contact Student Accounts using our Contact Us link.
-We will generate the current year’s 1098-T upon receipt of your request AND a completed modified W-9S form (PDF) (available from UB Registrar's office).
+International students can request a 1098-T be generated, please contact Student Accounts using our Contact Us link.
+We will generate the current year’s 1098-T for international students only upon receipt of your request AND a completed modified W-9S form (PDF) (available from UB Registrar's office).
 The deadline to request the current tax year’s 1098-T form is July 1.

 Need help logging in to ECSI?
 Please call 866-428-1098, Monday – Friday, 7:30am – 8:00pm EST.